parmoo/parmoo/docs/faqs.rst

    budget, what can I do?

     - A: The key issue is that **global optimization is expensive**.
-      At a fundamental level, we cannot guarantee global convergence without densly sampling the design space, which is exponentially expensive when ``n`` (number of design variables) is large.
+      At a fundamental level, *no blackbox solver* can guarantee global convergence without
+      densely sampling the design space, which is exponentially expensive when ``n`` (number of design variables) is large.
       So what can you do?
       You can switch to using **local modeling methods**, whose costs generally only grow linearly in the dimension.
-      You will not get any global convergence guarantees, but in many cases, you will still be able to solve your problem.
+      You will not get any global convergence guarantees, but in many cases, you will still be able to *approximately* solve your problem.
       Check out our
       :ref:`High-dimensional multiobjective optimization tutorial <high_d_ex>`
       to learn more.